Guangxu Emperor: 1938 mausoleum looting incident

-Appraisal
+Legacy

 In 1912, Sun Yat-sen praised the Guangxu Emperor for his educational reform package that allowed China to learn more about Western culture.
 After the establishment of the People's Republic of China in 1949, historian Fan Wenlan (范文瀾) called the Guangxu Emperor "a Manchu noble who could accept Western ideas".
 Some historians believe that the Guangxu Emperor was the first Chinese leader to implement modernizing reforms and capitalism.
 Imperial power in the Qing dynasty saw its nadir under Guangxu, and he was the only Qing emperor to have been put under house arrest during his own reign.